jmedinar/httpd-example/README.md

 To build and run the application and deploy on OpenShift, assuming you have a working `oc` command line environment connected to your cluster already:

-`$ oc new-app centos/httpd-24-centos7~https://github.com/sclorg/httpd-ex`
+`$ oc new-app centos/httpd-24-centos7~https://github.com/jmedinar/httpd-example.git`
+or

-odo create httpd --git https://github.com/openshift/httpd-ex.git
+`odo create httpd --git https://github.com/jmedinar/httpd-example.git`